-Changes in the Group's interest in subsidiary that do not result in a loss of control are accounted for as equity transactions.
-Any difference between the amount by which the NCIs are adjusted and the fair value of the consideration paid or received is recognized directly in equity and attributed to the Group.
+Changes in the Group's ownership interest in subsidiary that do not result in a loss of control are accounted for as equity transactions.
+Any difference between the amount by which the non-controlling interests are adjusted and the fair value of the consideration paid or received is recognized directly in equity and attributed to the equity holders of the Parent Company.